adambickels/task-management-supercom/README.md

 #### Environment Variables

-Set the following environment variable on your API server for CORS configuration:
+Set this environment variable on your API server to configure CORS:

 ```bash
 # Windows PowerShell